-The origins of Barbados and the Petroleum deposits we see in the Scotland area began about 50 million years ago and approximately 4 km below the sea level.
+Manjak and the origins of Barbados and the oil deposits we see in the Scotland area began about 50 million years ago and approximately 4 km below the sea level.
 The rivers of South America were depositing layers of gravel, sand and organic material across the ocean floor.
 The sea was populated with small marine organisms and as these died their remains added to the sediments.

 Some of this occurred where the Atlantic and Caribbean tectonic plates meet, a plate boundary that stretches for thousands of km.
 Over time the seabed was pushed upwards.
 About 1 million years ago some of the oceanic sediments broke the surface and gave birth to Barbados.
 The shallow water around the ancestral island was colonised by coral and formed reefs.
 These in turn were also uplifted and formed the ridges and cliffs of the island that we know today.